elp-lang/elp/README.md

 I want a single language that compiles to native binaries that target each platform, not a web view, not JavaScript, not owned or deeply funded/owned by sponsorship by a large corporation but a single, source of truth language that allows anyone to build **great** software with no matter what needs to get done.

-I will never "sell" this language or it's rights and I don't ever plan to "profit" on this language, nor do I plan to create any kind of bureaucratic body to "manage" it or "progress" it.
-This is FOSS through and through.
-We; as the community have a right and an obligation to ensure our software chains and so, I encourage you to fork it, learn it, improve it and submit PRs and together we create a language that we own, control and distribute across platforms.
-There is nothing to protect, nothing to copyright, trademark or otherwise.
+We; as the community have a right and an obligation to ensure the safety and ownership of our software chains and so, I encourage you to fork it, learn it, improve it and submit PRs and together we create a language that we own, control and distribute across platforms without any privately owned company in any form of control.

 >_Actively; and consciously, design away mechanisms designed to screw anyone else over._